Andrew67/ddr-finder/README.md

 --------------
 * Modify all absolute URLs and copyright notices (keeping proper MIT license attribution in place).
 * Create a db-conf.php file to connect to your database, created by the schema script in the `sql/` folder.
-* Get an API key for Stadia Maps and authorize it for your new URL.

 ## Database ##
 MySQL is used.